-April 18 — aka Tax Day — is looming over us all, and for those of you who haven't filed, make sure you're not making careless mistakes while rushing to meet the deadline.
-Here are a couple of the common errors taxpayers make when filing, according to the IRS :
+April 18 — aka Tax Day — will be here before we know it, and for those of you who are filing early, make sure you're not making careless mistakes while rushing to get that refund.
+Here are some of the most common errors taxpayers make when filing, according to the IRS:

 - Social Security numbers.
 Many people input incorrect or missing Social Security numbers, so make sure you're entering in the same numbers that are on your Social Security card.